 Easily one of the most overlooked aspects of maintaining fishing gear is greasing your reel, spool, as well as drag washers.
 Year after year, trip after trip, we come home from a long day on the water, stash away our rods and reels in a corner somewhere and forget about them until the next time we have the itch to hit the water.
-Depending on the reel you purchased you may be able to keep this up for a couple of years.

 Eventually, something will go wrong in the gear systems and you’ll be forced to either junk it or scour the internet for replacement parts.
 I only hope for your sake that it broke during a retrieve and there was no fish on the other end when it decided to crap out on you.

 - What are the Benefits of Fishing Reel Grease?

 - What’s the difference between fishing reel grease and oil?